 Seems like a lot?
 Don’t panic—no one is expecting you to become ‘World’s Best Manager’ overnight.
 Just work on them one at a time, as a project of continual self-improvement.

 A promotion from tech professional into IT manager may seem overwhelming, but it’s certainly worth the effort.
 A managerial position within the field will open up a whole host of opportunities, plus pave the way to an exciting, fruitful and rewarding career.

-Discover how an online postgraduate degree in IT management can help you succeed with this transition.
+Discover how an online postgraduate degree in IT management or MBA in Managing & Leading People can help you succeed with this transition.
 Speak to a Student Enrolment Advisor on 1300 5879 882 for more information.